pitmonticone/pretalx/doc/administrator/maintenance.rst

 Maintenance
 ===========

-Once you have installed pretalx, you’ll start thinking about maintaining your installation.
+Once you have installed pretalx, you'll start thinking about maintaining your installation.
 The following guide assumes that you perform general system maintenance and monitoring.
 So please: keep your servers up to date on security updates.
 Keep all non-public ports closed.
 Follow best practices.